korydraughn/irods4j/README.md

 # irods4j

-**IMPORTANT: This project is not stable yet and may experience changes.**
+**IMPORTANT: This project is not stable yet and may experience changes.
+Use of this library is encouraged.**

-A Java client library designed for iRODS 4.3.2+.
+A Java 17 client library designed for iRODS 4.3.2+.

 This library provides a low-level API which exposes data types and functions seen in the iRODS C API.
 A high-level API is provided to ease use as well.